craigsapp/ATON/index.md

 There are two command-line interfaces to the ATON code:

 * [aton2json](https://github.com/craigsapp/ATON/blob/master/example/cli/aton2json) &mdash; converts ATON files into JSON files.
+Options:
+** -p &rarr; pretty-print JSON output.
+** -i string &rarr; indenting characters when pretty printing.
 * [json2aton](https://github.com/craigsapp/ATON/blob/master/example/cli/json2aton) &mdash; converts JSON files into ATON files.

 The input data can be piped into the programs, or it can be given through